so...we have a lot of stuff and we're sick of it.

 2. Set space priorities in your home

 When I teach dejunking and organizing classes and get to this topic, I always stop and say "If you get NOTHING ELSE out of this class and only go home understanding and applying the concepts of space priorities, I will be a happy teacher."
+The same is true for this blog.
+If you get nothing else out of it, pay attention here.

 The reason for that is simple: setting and maintaining space priorities will not only help your home and spaces be a lot more functional but it will also help you evaluate which stuff you really like, use and need enough to keep.
 It's kind of a game changer that way.